Here are some essentials any new visitor to Poland should know.

 Poland is in the European Union and Schengen Zone.
-If you’re a citizen of these visa-free countries, you don’t need any documents other than government ID (Schengen citizens) or passport (Visa-free citizens) to enter Poland for 90 days.
-If you do need a visa, Front-Trends is happy to provide a document for you to join us.
+If you’re a citizen of these visa-free countries, you only need your government ID (Schengen citizens) or passport (Visa-free citizens) to enter Poland for up to 90 days.
+If you do need a visa, Front-Trends is happy to provide an invitation letter after receipt of ticket payment.

-Poland has its own currency (Polish złoty ‘PLN’) and the exchange rates are very good for foreigners in 2015/2016.
-Poland maintains one of the most inexpensive standards of living compared to Western Europe, so your cash will go a long way in Warsaw for food, shopping, transportation, and more.
+Poland has its own currency (Polish złoty 'PLN') and the exchange rates are ideal for foreigners in 2018.
+Poland maintains an inexpensive standard of living compared to Western Europe, so your cash will stretch further in Warsaw for food, shopping, transportation, and more.

 Communicating in English is very easy in Warsaw—most young and middle-aged people speak English fluently.

-There is WiFi available everywhere in Warsaw - malls, cafes, restaurants, fast food chains and even local buses.
-Perfect for laptop warriors!
+There is WiFi available everywhere in Warsaw: malls, cafes, restaurants, fast food chains and even local buses.

 Wizz Air, Ryan Air, and Easy Jet are the three most popular budget airlines to Poland and across Europe in general.
 Note that Wizz Air arrives at Warsaw Chopin Airport, the best and closest location to Front-Trends and Warsaw in general.
 Ryan Air arrives in Modlin Airport, about an hour outside of Warsaw.
 Easy Jet flies to Kraków, a neighboring city that can be accessed by train or bus to Warsaw (not recommended if you’re just visiting Warsaw!).